 Now that you know a little bit about the holiday’s namesake, let’s take a look at five traditions associated with St. Patrick’s Day in an effort to discover their origin.

-1. The Shamrock – It is said that St. Patrick used the shamrock to explain the difficult concept of the Holy Trinity (The Father, the Son, and the Holy Ghost).
-Although according to irishcultureandcustoms.com, this teaching utilizing the plant has never been evidenced in Patrick’s writings.
+It is said that St. Patrick used the shamrock to explain the difficult concept of the Holy Trinity (The Father, the Son, and the Holy Ghost).
+Although according to the site Irish Culture and Customs, this teaching utilizing the plant has never been evidenced in Patrick’s writings.
 The site goes on to say that "it wasn't until the 17th century that it became the custom to wear the shamrock on the feast of Ireland's patron saint.”
 Today, the shamrock is an established symbol of good luck.

-2. The Leprechaun – According to Time.com, “a leprechaun is a diminutive fairy, a supernatural creature about whom tales were passed down within the rich history of Irish oral storytelling”.
-According to History.com, “leprechauns had nothing to do with St. Patrick or the celebration of St. Patrick's Day, a Catholic holy day.
+Leprechauns had nothing to do with St. Patrick or the celebration of St. Patrick's Day, a Catholic holy day.
 In 1959, Walt Disney released a film called Darby O'Gill & the Little People, which introduced America to a very different sort of leprechaun than the cantankerous little man of Irish folklore.
-This cheerful, friendly leprechaun is a purely American invention, but has quickly evolved into an easily recognizable symbol of both St. Patrick's Day and Ireland in general”.
+This cheerful, friendly leprechaun is a purely American invention, but has quickly evolved into an easily recognizable symbol of both St. Patrick's Day and Ireland in general.

-3. Snakes – It is also a legend that St. Patrick banished snakes from Ireland.
-Phillip Freeman of Luther College in a National Geographic article suggests that "when Patrick drives the snakes out of Ireland, it is symbolically saying he drove the old, evil, pagan ways out of Ireland [and] brought in a new age," It is true the article goes on to explain, that there are no snakes in Ireland, but that is purely environmental (surrounded by icy ocean waters – too cold for migration) and not a result of Patrick.
+It is also a legend that St. Patrick banished snakes from Ireland.
+In an article for National Geographic, Phillip Freeman of Luther College suggests that "when Patrick drives the snakes out of Ireland, it is symbolically saying he drove the old, evil, pagan ways out of Ireland [and] brought in a new age."
+It is true, the article goes on to explain, that there are no snakes in Ireland, but that is purely environmental (surrounded by icy ocean waters – too cold for migration) and not a result of Patrick.

 Speaking of green, nothing gets more green than the city of Chicago.
-Says a site about the Chicago River: "For the past 43 years the Chicago River turns green for the St. Patrick’s Day Parade celebration.
+According to a site about the Chicago River, "For the past 43 years the Chicago River turns green for the St. Patrick’s Day Parade celebration.
 One would ask how this is different from the rest of the year when the river is always a murky shade of green.
-The difference is both significant and breathtaking because the color green is identical to the greens of Ireland from where it got its name 'The Emerald Isle'".
+The difference is both significant and breathtaking because the color green is identical to the greens of Ireland from where it got its name 'The Emerald Isle.' "

 Patrick preached and converted all over Ireland for 40 years.
 He reached out to man and wrote of his love for God.
-After years of living in poverty, traveling and enduring much suffering he died March 17, 1461.
+After years of living in poverty, traveling, and enduring much suffering, he died on March 17, 1461.

 Perhaps this is why the Irish love him and celebrations and festivities in his name have spread the world over.
 Erin go Bragh!